KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 **Function-bearing:** Níðhöggr is an IL₅ station / office-correspondent, not the hypostasis in animal form.
 No centropic bearer claim appears.
 **Distal Apprehension:** Not materially engaged.
 **Soul / Essence:** "The self remains" at terminal resolution should use distinct essence when describing what persists beyond inverse-office self-voiding.
 Realm occupants described as souls remain within mythic quotation or must be scoped to L₄–L₁.
-**Terminology:** Replace "Khaon's L0 phase" and terminal collapse-into-Khaon with current paired-root and A17 language.
+**Terminology:** Replace "Khaon's L0 phase" (canonical L₀) and terminal collapse-into-Khaon with current paired-root and A17 language.
 Use Khaonic Tree / inverse arc according to scope.
 Replace Source at the inverse root and non-Zenon saturation / unified-field wording.
 Correct decorative heading glyphs if the file remains active technical prose.
 **Prose / Formatting:** The title and final section use decorative tree glyphs; PFR technical headings should be plain.
 The core compact tables are readable.
 **Cross-registry conflicts:** M1's Yggdrasil summary says three roots map to L₄ / L₃ / L₀, while the tightened Hvergelmir row and the reflection place Hvergelmir at IL₅.
 M2's Norns row separately flags Urd's L₀ / L₄ question.
 Preserve the reflection's current Urdhr L₄ DL / Mimir L₃ DM / Hvergelmir IL₅ map and queue the registry notes for reconciliation.
 **Priority:** High.